Introduction to Cursors in SQL

 - This is the MS SQL Server-specific feature.
 MySQL supports local scoped cursors only.

 - MS SQL Server also gives the option to set the Cursor movement.
-It can be either the conventional Forward_Only mode which moves the pointer from the first row till the last line by line.
+It can be either the conventional Forward_Only mode, which moves the pointer from the first row until the last line.
 Or, it can be scrolled to the first, last, previous or next row.

 - Cursors in MySQL are non-scrollable.